Honsoloberg/SPM_Group2_Project/README.md

 # SPM_Group2_Project
-This repo contains an andriod application for tracking patient data.
+This repo contains an Android application for tracking patient data.